top of page

 How does ERP work?

-ERP, or Exposure and Response Prevention, is a specialized form of therapy for OCD that follows a structured and evidence-based approach.
-The goal of ERP is to help individuals confront their fears and obsessions while refraining from engaging in the compulsive behaviors or rituals that typically provide temporary relief.
-ERP operates under a specific framework that allows you to get used to the discomfort of anxiety and uncertainty gradually, over time, so that it’s not overwhelming.
+ERP, or Exposure and Response Prevention, is a specialized form of behavior therapy for OCD that follows a structured and evidence-based approach.
+The goal of ERP is to help you confront your fears and obsessions while refraining from engaging in the compulsive behaviors or rituals that typically provide you temporary relief.

 A therapist diligently writing an exposure hierarchy as part of ERP (Exposure and Response Prevention) treatment.
 This image on our specialty page for ERP therapy showcases the active involvement of our OCD therapists in guiding you through this evidence-based treatment.
 Discover how our OCD therapy services, including specialized OCD counseling and ERP therapy, can help you confront your fears, break free from compulsions, and find lasting relief from OCD symptoms.Image by Glenn Carstens-Peters